 If you fail to provide required information your account will be automatically deleted from our database.

 Occurs when someone assumes your identity to perform a fraud or other criminal act.
 Criminals can get the information they need to assume your identity from a variety of sources, such as the theft of your wallet, your trash or from credit or bank information.
-They may approach you in person, by telephone, text message or on the Internet and ask you for the information.
+They may approach you in person, by telephone, by text message or on the Internet and ask you for the information.